Thuleanx/thuleanx.github.io/index.markdown

 <div class="text-center">

 Hello.
-I'm An, a game programmer.
+I'm An.
 Currently, I'm at Heavy Iron Studios working on enemy AI, gameplay prototyping, and performance optimization.
+In my free time,
+I like to make small jam games, tinker with my graphics engine, and

 </div>